Diptonil/raging-coffee/README.md

 - **Java: The Complete Reference** by *Herbert Schildt*: Core content of the project and the explanations.
 - **Clean Code: A Handbook of Agile Software Craftsmanship** by *Robert Cecil Martin*: Guide to write disciplined, maintainable and production-friendly code.
 - **Head First Design Patterns** by *Bates Bert*, *Freeman Eric*, *Robinson Elisabeth* and *Sierra Kathy*: Intuitive methodology of programmatic design patterns for low-level design.
 - **Test-Driven Development with Python: Obey the Testing Goat** by *Harry J.W.
 Percival*: A book written in Python elucidating the importance and guidelines to get started with Test-Driven Development as well as to learn to test code.
+Despite the language, the core concepts of testing have been covered appropriately.

 <p align="right">(<a href="#top">Top</a>)</p>